-Their largest filling stations have the forecourt shop branded Re.Store.
-This doubles up as both the filling station pay point, and a deli and café.
-It usually has a separate entrance for customers not purchasing fuel.
-It is currently being phased out in favour of Circle K.
+Topaz's company-owned filling stations had their forecourt shop branded Re.Store.
+This doubled up as both the filling station pay point, and a deli and café, sometimes including other franchised units.
+At the largest motorway sites there was a separate entrance for customers not purchasing fuel.

 Re.Store was removed from each site when it was changed to Circle K. That change wasn't always particularly thorough and initially there were plenty of Re.Store logos to be found.

 At sites which weren't owned by Topaz, other shop names like Centra would be used.

 Topaz owned the following motorway service areas:

 They also provided fuel at the following official service areas: